MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/compliance-denmark.md

 Requirement: The digital standard bookkeeping system supports correct bookkeeping through the bookkeeping guide or accounting guide:

 * A bookkeeping wizard/assistant having been incorporated into the bookkeeping system to help the company record.
-* The bookkeeping system contains accounting instructions and/or linking/referring to accounting instructions/guides from 3rd parties.
+* The bookkeeping system contains accounting instructions and/or linking/referring to accounting instructions/guides from third parties.
 * The bookkeeping system having to support the function that users can enter an accounting guide for the individual account.

 How does [!INCLUDE[prod_short](../../includes/prod_short.md)] comply: